mvs-develop/dev.bitshares.works/docs/intro/environments.rst

 What's your interests?
 ========================

 What would you like to know more about DNA Blockchain?
 DNA Core is the DNA blockchain implementation and command-line interface.
-If you are interested to know about DNA blockchain background, history, and features, please visit `how.bitshares.works <http://how.bitshares.works/en/latest/#>`_ and `bitshares.org <https://bitshares.org/>`_ to read more information.
+If you are interested to know about DNA blockchain background, history, and features, please visit `how.dna.works <http://dev-doc.readthedocs.io/en/latest/#>`_ to read more information.

 If yo do not have a DNA account yet, you can use DNA UI wallet (`wallet.bitshares.org <https://wallet.bitshares.org>`_ ) or download a `Light Client Wallet <https://bitshares.org/download>`_  to create your DNA account.
 Here is the latest `DNA-UI – Release <https://github.com/mvs-org/dna-ui/releases>`_ information.